Earning your teacher certificate will be easier with practice tests and

-Content wise, the exam has three major parts.
+Content-wise, the exam has three major parts.
 The first section covers Reading and has 50 multiple choice questions.
-The second section looks at Mathematics and has 50 multiple choice questions as well.
-The third and final section deals with Writing and gives test takers two prompts which they must respond to in essay-form.
+The second section encompasses Mathematics and has 50 multiple choice questions as well.
+The third and final section deals with Writing and gives test takers two prompts to which they must respond in essay form.

 The CBEST exam has few requirements.
 One is that CBEST test takers must have either a high school diploma, a GED, or another high school equivalency.
-The other is that CBEST exams are only given in English and that essay responses must also be written in English.
+The other is that CBEST exams are only given in English and that CBEST Writing test must be answered in English.

 Select a practice test to help you prepare for your upcoming exam.

 Teaching credential candidates take their CBEST exam after graduating high school or demonstrating an equivalent education.
 Most would-be educators register for the exam prior to or while earning their teaching degree.
 Taking the CBEST exam earlier can help free up one's schedule for later, though waiting until one is closer to college graduation does give the benefit of knowledge gained from teaching courses.